simuse/sass-styleguide/README.md

 # SASS styleguide

-A team friendly approach to working with SASS on large projects.
+A team friendly approach to working with SASS on large projects. :bear:

 ## Table of content